 The Artist-in-Residence program supports choreographers in creation, teaching, outreach and performance activity over an extended period of time.
-Since 2002 the program has included Helen Walkley's outreach with the GF Strong Rehabilitation Centre, Burnaby Women's Prison and the Downtown Eastside Women's Centre; Martha Carter's contemporary dance/hip hop multimedia work iDub; Co.
-ERASGA's cross-cultural collaboration with taiko drummer Eileen Kage and pianist Alison Nishihara; and Carolyn Deby's site specific work in the Downtown Eastside.
-2011-2012 Artists-in-Residence are Barbara Bourget, Shay Kuebler, Shannon Moreno, Starr Muranko, and David Raymond & Tiffany Tregarthen.
+Since 2002 the program has included Helen Walkley's outreach with the GF Strong Rehabilitation Centre, Burnaby Women's Prison and the Downtown Eastside Women's Centre; Co.
+ERASGA's cross-cultural collaboration with taiko drummer Eileen Kage and pianist Alison Nishihara; Carolyn Deby's site specific work in the Downtown Eastside; and Justine A. Chambers' discussion and writing initiatives.
 (Year-round, 4-7 artists per season.)

 DanceLab provides fully subsidized studio space for artists to engage in intensive research with other artforms such as visual art, film, music and theatre, culminating in an informal public studio presentation.
 (Year-round, 6 per season.)

 Global Dance Connections is a contemporary dance performance series which presents artists from BC, Canada and across the world.
-Past visiting artists include Lynda Gaudreau (Montreal), Nigel Charnock (UK), Eddie Ladd (Wales), Karine Ponties (Belgium), Hiroaki Umeda (Japan), Tribal Crackling Wind (Toronto), and Francesco Scavetta (Italy/Norway).
+Past visiting artists include Lynda Gaudreau (Montreal), Nigel Charnock (UK), Eddie Ladd (Wales), Hiroaki Umeda (Japan), Francesco Scavetta (Italy/Norway), Nacera Belaza (Algeria/France), Ballet Preljocaj (France), and Jan Martens (Belgium/the Netherlands).
 (Year-round.)

 Discover Dance! takes place at noon once a month.
 These accessible hour-long sessions combine performance and discussion, and feature dance styles ranging from contemporary, flamenco, and classical East Indian, to Chinese and African.
-(Sept-April; no show Dec/Jan.)
+(6 per season, running Sept-April.)

 The annual Scotiabank Dance Centre Open House offers a day of open classes, events and performances every September, marketing the anniversary of the opening of Canada's flagship dance facility.
 (Mid-September.)

 The Isadora Awards are presented each year to honour artists who have made an exceptional contribution to dance in BC.
-The Iris Garland Emerging Choreographer Award is presented every two years to a young choreographer who shows outstanding promise, and the annual Santa Aloi Award supports choreographers in the hiring of dancers for their works.
-In 2011 the new Lola Award will support mid-career and senior choreographers.
+The Iris Garland Emerging Choreographer Award is presented every two years to a young choreographer who shows outstanding promise, and the biennial Lola Award supports mid-career and senior choreographers.

 - 30 -